christianvoigt/argdown/docs/guide/creating-statement-and-argument-nodes.md

 :::definition Connected elements

-An equivalence class is considered to be __connected__ if either one of the following conditions apply:
+An equivalence class is considered to be __connected__ if at least one of the following conditions applies:

 - It is used in a preselected argument's premise-conclusion-structure as __premise__ or __conclusion__.
 - It has __at least one relation__ to a preselected element.

-An argument is considered to be __connected__ if any of the following conditions apply:
+An argument is considered to be __connected__ if at least one of the following conditions applies:

-- The __argument__ itself has logically unreconstructed relations.
+- The __argument__ itself is directly related to another preselected element.<!-- versteht man nicht: "has logically unreconstructed relations."-->
 - A __premise is supported/attacked__ by another preselected element.
 - The __main conclusion is supporting/attacking__ another preselected element.
 - An __inference is undercut__ by a preselected element.
 - __Support by equivalence:__ a premise is equivalent with a main conclusion or the main conclusion is equivalent with a premise of another preselected argument.
 :::

-Excluding disconnected statements from the map makes it possible to add meta-statements to the Argdown text commenting on your reconstruction, without polluting your argument map with them.
+The exclusion of disconnected statements from the map allows you to comment on your reconstruction by adding meta-statements in the Argdown text without 'polluting' your argument map with them.
 If you want to disable this feature you can use the `excludeDisconnected: false` selection setting:

 ```argdown
 ===